Helping Families When Siblings Home Care Isn’t Enough

 1. Assisting with packing, organizing belongings, and coordinating logistics

-2. Being present on the moving day to provide emotional support and taking charge to ensure a smooth transition into their new living environment
+2. Be there on a moving day.
+Provide emotional support and take charge to ensure a smooth transition into their new home

-3. Encouraging open communication and actively listening to your sibling’s concerns as they adjust to their new surroundings
+3. Encouraging open communication and actively listen to your sibling’s concerns as they adjust to their new surroundings

 Providing Ongoing Assistance and Advocacy